prapti2002/Gsoc-Application-19.1/README.md

 -   Core logic implementation for initial annotation suggestions and variable mapping recommendations.

-  -  Testing and debugging to ensure reliability and accuracy of the LLM-driven annotation assistant.
+  -  Testing and debugging to ensure the reliability and accuracy of the LLM-driven annotation assistant.

 -   Documentation of the development process, including design decisions and implementation details.